sagemath/git-developer-guide/developer/trac.rst

 Closing tickets
 ===============

-Closing tickets is not possible unless you have "TICKET_ADMIN" rights in Trac.
-This is because only the current Sage release manager should ever close tickets.
-If you feel strongly that a ticket should be closed or deleted, then change the status of the ticket to ``needs review`` and change the milestone to ``sage-duplictate/invalid/wontfix``.
+Only the Sage release manager will close tickets.
+Most likely, this is not you nor will your trac account have the necessary permissions.
+If you feel strongly that a ticket should be closed or deleted, then change the status of the ticket to *needs review* and change the milestone to *sage-duplictate/invalid/wontfix*.
 You should also comment on the ticket, explaining why it should be closed.
+If another developer agrees, he sets the ticket to *positive review*.

 A related issue is re-opening tickets.
 You should refrain from re-opening a ticket that is already closed.
-Instead ask the release manager what to do.
+Instead, open a new ticket and provide a link in the description to the old ticket.

 Reasons to invalidate tickets